The Youth in our community are important to the City of Austin. Listed below are Youth Employment and Program Opportunities.

 Emerging Leaders Summer Internship Program

 Bank of America’s Summer Youth Employment Initiative helps meet a critical need to fill funding gaps with the goal of strengthening the communities we serve.
 The organizations will provides productive summer engagement and learning opportunities for at-risk teens, including a work experience that can set them on a course towards lifetime economic self-sufficiency.
 The students participating are rising sophomores, juniors and seniors.
 The employment will be for 6 weeks working for 20 hours a week.
-This employment will take place June 6 – July 15, 2016.
+This high school internship program takes place June – July of each year, with applications opening towards the end of January.”

 Austin Corps High School Senior Civic Engineer Program